Lesson 4: Time and Dates (Expressing Time & Date)

 中午 (zhōng wǔ) → “Noon”

-This is the time around midday, generally from about 11:00 AM to 1:00 PM.
-In Chinese culture, 中午 is the time for lunch, often a big meal.
+In Chinese culture, 中午 is the time for lunch, often a big meal, and a nap.

 Example:

-• 我中午十二点吃饭。 (Wǒ zhōng wǔ shí’èr diǎn chī fàn) → “I eat lunch at 12:00 noon.”
+• 我中午十二点吃饭。 (wǒ zhōng wǔ shí èr diǎn chī fàn) → “I have lunch at 12:00 noon.”

 • 吃饭 (chī fàn) → “to eat (food).”